learn-co-students/nyc-dumbo-web-102819/08-intro-to-activerecord/README.md

 - [ ] Describe how gems work and the value of shared code
 - [ ] Implement ActiveRecord in their projects
 - [ ] Practice creating migrations for updating the database structure
-- [ ] Explain how rake works and how to run rake tasks
+- [ ] Explain how `rake` works and how to run rake tasks
 - [ ] Distinguish between and define "model", "class", and "table"
 - [ ] Practice with ActiveRecord::Base instance and class methods
 - [ ] Perform persistent CRUD actions on one model using ActiveRecord

 ### Outline
-* Demonstrate Mass Assignment (if not covered in SQL/ORM lecture)
+* Demonstrate Mass Assignment
+* Review project setup
 * Show how to use `rake` tasks
 * Choose a domain and set up ActiveRecord on our models (Actors and Movies?)
   * Demonstrate how to work with migration files: `migrate` and `rollback`
   * Write CRUD on a model using ActiveRecord

+video_games
+- title
+- genre
+- publisher
+- rating

+players
+- name
+- age
+- console

 ### Metaprogramming and Mass Assignment
 Is the concept of writing code that writes code.
 In ruby, everything is an object.
 We interact with objects by *sending messages* to them.
 Objects know which messages to respond to and how via the *methods* that we define in the class.